|

 Her Ms. is in the library of the Society of Genealogists in London, recently rebound.

-Smith describes the location of tomb & monument:
+Smith records the location of tomb & monument:

 JOHANNIS BLENNERHASSET armigeri;